h0r0m4n/h0r0m4n.github.com/work/2018/ferrari-media-center.md

 The product was designed in responsive design and mobile-first approaches.

-{% image "ferrari-media-center-1" "jpg" "full" "" "General overview of the final product" %}
+{% image "static/ferrari-media-center-1.jpg" "full" "" "General overview of the final product" %}
-{% image "ferrari-media-center-2" "jpg" "full" "" "Overview of search section and article" %}
+{% image "static/ferrari-media-center-2.jpg" "full" "" "Overview of search section and article" %}
-{% image "ferrari-media-center-3" "jpg" "full" "" "Overview of download section" %}
+{% image "static/ferrari-media-center-3.jpg" "full" "" "Overview of download section" %}
-{% image "ferrari-media-center-4" "jpg" "full" "" "Two pages on large screens" %}
+{% image "static/ferrari-media-center-4.jpg" "full" "" "Two pages on large screens" %}

 ## Software and tools

 All the product features were added to Jira, which enabled us to keep track of the entire project and keep design and engineering teams updated on the process.

-{% stats "Prototyping" "Sketch+InVision" "Management" "Jira" "" "" "" "" %}
+{% stats "Prototyping" "Sketch + InVision" "Management" "Jira" "" "" "" "" %}

 {% video "ferrari-media-center-1" "full" "autoplay" "An overview of final prototype" %}